Fyssion/async-reddit/README.md

 ## Installation

-Install with your favorite varient of the below:
+Install with your favorite variant of the below:

 ```bash
 pip install async-reddit